-This plan covers the five-year period from 2024 through 2028.
+This plan covers the five-year period from 2023 through 2028.
 It provides an outline of current program operations and our plans to further grow the program in Manitoba.

-During the course of this plan, Call2Recycle proposes to:
+During the course of this plan, the following is proposed:

-- Increase consumer awareness of battery recycling from 76% to 86% - Increase incidence/frequency of battery recycling from 54% to 62% - Increase accessibility to recycling from the current 90% to 95% - Reach a recovery rate of 32% by 2028
+- Increase consumer awareness of battery recycling from 77% to 82% - Increase incidence/frequency of battery recycling from 54% to 62% - Increase accessibility to recycling from the current 90% to 95% - Reach a recovery rate of 32% by 2028